Souvikdas040/contact-form/README.md

 Installation
 ------------
 No installation steps are required for this project.
-Simply open the index.html file in any modern web browser.
+Simply open the index.php file in any modern web browser.

 Contributing
 ------------